JBoss.orgCommunity Documentation

 The code is pretty self-explaining.
 The only thing you need to keep in mind is

-method is executed when you deploy the service.
+that the start method is executed when you deploy the service.
 Similarly

-method is executed when you undeploy the service.
+the stop method is executed when you undeploy the service.
 As simple as that.

 In our application we'll use the twitter4j4r Twitter client.
 Please don't ask about the name...